MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/set-up-skype-for-business-online/turn-on-or-off-offline-messages-for-admins.md

 3. If you don't have version 3.0 or higher, you need to download and install updates to Windows PowerShell.
 See [Windows Management Framework 4.0](https://go.microsoft.com/fwlink/?LinkId=716845) to download and update Windows PowerShell to version 4.0.
 Restart your computer when you are prompted.

-4. You will also need to install the Windows PowerShell module for Skype for Business Online that enables you to create a remote Windows PowerShell session that connects to Skype for Business Online.
-This module, which is supported only on 64-bit computers, can be downloaded from the Microsoft Download Center at [Windows PowerShell Module for Skype for Business Online](https://go.microsoft.com/fwlink/?LinkId=294688).
-Restart your computer if you are prompted.
+4. You will also need to install the Windows PowerShell module for Teams that enables you to create a remote Windows PowerShell session that connects to Skype for Business Online.

 If you need to know more, see [Connect to all Office 365 services in a single Windows PowerShell window](https://technet.microsoft.com/library/dn568015.aspx).